-As writers, I’m sure we’ve all heard our fair share of colorful craft advice from famous authors.
+As writers, I’m sure we’ve all heard our fair share of colorful writing advice from famous authors.
 From the controversial “Write drunk, edit sober” (frequently attributed to Ernest Hemingway, but actually sourced from a novel by Peter de Vries) to the unorthodox suggestion of “Get a cat” (one of my personal favorites, courtesy of Muriel Spark), these author-supplied writing tips are often amusing.
 Unfortunately, not all of them actually work.

 In fact, it’s remarkably rare to stumble upon writing advice that’s neither too nebulous (“never give up!”) nor too unrealistically prescriptive (Stephen King may be able to write 2,000 words every single day, but most of us cannot).
 To that end, I want to share a few gems of genuinely useful, actionable writing tips I’ve picked up over the years: tips that have not only worked for the authors giving them, but which have also done wonders for me personally.